Blue cod: Parasites

 Hewitt and Hine summarised the parasites found on blue cod including species in five main groups:

 Blood sucking sea lice are also known to parasitise P. colias.

 Disease and Injuries

 No specific disease is found on P. colias, but some injuries have been recorded.
 Hooking injuries could cause tissue damage and possibly lead to mortality.
 Despite having greater risk for parasitic, bacterial, or fungal infections, mortality after having a hook injury is often caused by blood loss rather than disease.
 An article suggests that small hooks cause more blood loss problems than big hooks to P. colias.

 Compared to other bony fish, swimming bladder in P. colias is absent, this means that they do not suffer from barotrauma – an injury due expansion or eruption of the swimming bladder in fish, it is often caused by rapid water pressure change when rising from deep water to water surface.

-Cultural uses
+In a human context

+Rāwaru was a valued traditional food for Māori who lived in the South Island, where the fish is more abundant.
 Heads of rāwaru (P. colias, blue cod) were often given back to the sea as offerings to the god Maru before Māori return from fishing.

+The fish was an important species to early European settlers in New Zealand as a food source, and by the 1910s became even more popular in Australia, leading to the growth of the blue cod fishing industry in Southland.